-I’ve only found this to work on WordPress blogs.
-On self-hosted blogs, rather than the image appearing, only the link to the image is visible.
-However, those clicking on the link should see the image.
+I’ve only found this to work on WordPress.Com blogs.
+On self-hosted blogs, only the link to the image is visible rather than the image appearing.
+However, those clicking on the link will see the image.

-I want to thank Chuck for asking his question and hope that my answer has helped.
+I want to thank Chuck for asking his question and hope my answer has helped.

 Connect with Chuck.

-Chuck spent the last 25 years of his career working as the Budget Manager for a Special District in Palm Beach County.
-He was a member of Government Finance Officer’s Association (GFOA) and Florida’s GFOA.
+Chuck spent the last 25 years working as the Budget Manager for a Special District in Palm Beach County.
+He was a member of the Government Finance Officer’s Association (GFOA) and Florida’s GFOA.

 Since his retirement, Chuck has spent his years studying and enhancing his writing.
 He currently has three published books available.

 When not busy writing, Chuck loves to play golf and is a member of a local country club.

 Want to give inserting an image or photo into a comment a go?

 Leave me a comment with the link to your image.
 Perhaps it can be a photo of your latest book cover or of a family pet.
 I’ll leave it up to you, but family-friendly images only, please.

 If you have any further questions about inserting images or photos into the comments, leave them in the comments section.